Gavvy Cravath: Philadelphia

 Regarded as one of the sport's pioneer sluggers of the 20th century, Cravath went on to become the first player to win more than five home run titles.
 However, his home run total was overwhelmingly a product of the hitter-friendly dimensions of his home park with the Phillies, the Baker Bowl; Cravath hit 92 of his 119 career homers in the Baker Bowl.
 Although his level of play declined gradually after 1915, he again won the home run title in 1917 and 1918.
 In 1919, at age 38, he had his last outstanding season, winning his sixth home run title with 12 homers (only 2 homers on the road) in just 214 at-bats while hitting .341 (just .291 on the road).
 In last place midway through the season, the Phillies fired manager Jack Coombs, and Cravath took his place.
 After he was invited to return as player-manager in 1920, the Phillies improved to 62–91, but ended up in last place again.
 Cravath was criticized for his easygoing style and was released, ending his major league career; he became player-manager for the Salt Lake City Bees of the Pacific Coast League in 1921.
 He played his final professional games in 1922 with the Minneapolis Millers.

 Cravath had a career .287 batting average with 119 home runs, the fourth most in history at the time of his retirement, and 719 RBI in 1220 games.
 Mel Ott eventually tied his NL record of six home run titles; Ralph Kiner broke the record in 1952 with seven; and Mike Schmidt now holds the record of eight titles, set with the Phillies in 1986.
 Cravath's 20th-century record of 119 homers was broken by Babe Ruth in 1921.

-Post-Baseball
+Post-baseball

 Cravath returned to California, where he went into real estate and was elected magistrate judge (Justice of the Peace) in September 1927 in Laguna Beach, California; he died there at age 82.
 His nephew Jeff Cravath was head football coach at the University of Southern California from 1942 to 1950.

-In a June 27, 2004 interview with the Washington Post, 7-time Jeopardy! champion Tom Walsh, who set the record for wins on the program in January 2004 before Ken Jennings came along later that year and won 74 games in a row, said, "I feel like 'Cactus Gavvy' Cravath.
+In a June 27, 2004 interview with the Washington Post, 7-time Jeopardy! game show champion Tom Walsh, who set the record for wins on the program in January 2004 before Ken Jennings came along later that year and won 74 games in a row, said, "I feel like 'Cactus Gavvy' Cravath.
 Do you know who that is?
 Right.
 Nobody does.
 He's the guy who had the home run record before Babe Ruth came along."